OpenCilk/opencilk-project/README.md

   return sum;
 }
 ```
-In this case, the function `zero_i` sets the identity value to be the
+In this example, the function `zero_i` sets the identity value to be the
 integer `0`, and `plus_i` defines a binary reduction of adding two
 integers.